Repost from the PVE subforum since it doesn’t appear to be all that active.

 I realized that if I wanted something that was not only reliable but also much cheaper, I had to go with an active tanked ship, and the only way I would get a cheap active tanked fit that could also run T5s reliably was doing Electrical filaments.

-The reason for this is that Electrical filaments give a 50% boost to your capacitor recharge rate, which makes it supremely easy to run active tanks without sacrificing so many slots for capacitor.
+The reason for this is that Electrical filaments give a -50% bonus to your capacitor recharge time, which essentially gives you a huge bonus to cap recharge, making it supremely easy to run active tanks without sacrificing so many slots for capacitor.

 I was given a basic guideline of a fit in the abyssal lurkers discord, which I used (and slightly modified).
 This fit was around 5-6 bil, which is still nowhere near where I wanted it to be.
 Still it ran T6s fairly easily.
 The only problem with T6s is that the Overmind and Karybdis spawns, by far the two spawns that take the longest in this ship, had more health as compared to the T5.